CoderTristan/Ideas/README.md

 Wordpop game for browser

-2 wiki pages side by side and find connections
+2 daily wiki random links side by side and user inputs connection and this gets posted and connections are not seen until connection finished

 current crypto nodes

-jobs under 18 or low level like intern or apprentice
+jobs under 18 or low level like intern or apprentice search also

-ai agrees with reasoning why the user is right
+ai agrees along with reasoning why the user is right

-random travel location and ai generated description

 input time difficulty in/outdoor theme and ai generates idea and timer can be pressed